JRL-CARI-CNR-UNIBS/OpenMORE/replanners_cells/README.md

 # **replanners_cells**

 This repository contains the definition of some environments for running tests.
+[Here](https://github.com/JRL-CARI-CNR-UNIBS/replanning_strategies/tree/master/replanners_cells/replanners_bench_cells/launch) you can find a set of launch files to load some already defined environments.
+Each launch file in turn loads `cell.launch`, which takes care of launching the necessary nodes.
+One of its advantages is that it can dynamically load the obstacles in the cell, including static ones, using the [object_loader](https://github.com/CNR-STIIMA-IRAS/object_loader.git).
+Static obstacles are often defined in the urdf file.
+Thanks to the object_loader they can be loaded afterwards.
+It is necessary to define a yaml file containing the description of the obstacles and a yaml file containing the list of obstacles that you want to load into the scene.
+The first file should also define the "moving" obstacles that you want to randomly generate in the scene during the robot's movement.
+To create the launcher of your environment:
-Creating your own cell is simple.
-Use the [moveit setup assistant](http://docs.ros.org/en/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html) to create your cell package.
+ - use the [moveit setup assistant](http://docs.ros.org/en/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html) to create your *moveit_config* package.
+ - create a launch file like [this one](https://github.com/JRL-CARI-CNR-UNIBS/replanning_strategies/blob/master/replanners_cells/replanners_bench_cells/launch/how_to_launch_your_cell.launch):
+    - `demo_package`: is the name of your `moveit_config` package;
+    - `static_scene`: is the name of the yaml file containing the description of the static part of your environment.
+[Here](https://github.com/JRL-CARI-CNR-UNIBS/replanning_strategies/tree/master/replanners_cells/replanners_bench_cells/config) some examples.
+    - `objects`: is the name of the yaml file containing the description of the available obstacles.
+[Here](https://github.com/JRL-CARI-CNR-UNIBS/replanning_strategies/blob/master/replanners_cells/replanners_bench_cells/config/object_test_replanner.yaml) an example.